 Their TV episode having been aired at Xmas, in their final follow up session, on Valentine’s Day 2013 in Birmingham, it dawned on Greg: “Everyone else I know in antiques does it as a hobby, only part time.
 I could go get a normal job and bring money in that way and then enjoy the antique fairs as my hobby!!”
 Animated discussion ensued as we identified two areas that Greg could step right into – work ready and waiting for him.
 And as we set this goal I challenged Greg on the necessity to define and separate his home life with Judith from his work at home, and that if he wanted to stay with Judith, then he had a choice to make . . .
 Greg realised that, not having ever married Judith, how it must seem – to her at least – that he was more committed to his hoarding which had taken over her home, than he was to his relationship with her.
 Greg, needy for security – whether Judith’s love, or his finances – had unconsciously secured his future with a false sense of security . . .
 How could he leave with his obsessive hoard having taken over every room in Judith’s house. . . the very same house that Judith had lived with her husband and . . . the very place where her husband had suicided . . .
 Whether they realised it or not, it was not surprising there was a negative emotional behaviour hooked to this house.

 So our session ended with revisiting and revitalising Greg and Judith’s joint vision – of moving to a new home together in the countryside, to start life over again as a couple and with their own space (with a separate and contained barn for the antiques)!

 View video testimonials and case studies of Greg and Judith

 For Emotional, Physical, Stress & Crisis Relief & Workshops

-To speak to Lisa about private or corporate Workshops, or her private Therapy Practise in Birmingham, “Well Naturally!”, contact her on firstname.lastname@example.org
+To speak to Lisa about private or corporate Workshops, or her private Therapy Practice in person in Birmingham or online, contact her at “Well Naturally!”, on email firstname.lastname@example.org